 My husband loves this exfoliating gel so much I had to buy two bottles.
 One of these bottles flies off the shelf every 12 seconds in Japan!
 Once you try it, you’ll see why.
 After cleansing, you gently rub some of the gel in circular motions onto your face, focusing on the rough/dry areas.
 Within a few seconds, little balls of product+skin start forming.
 You literally see your skin sloughing off!
 It’s super gentle though, leaving my sensitive combination skin perfectly smooth without any irritation.

 I think we all know how popular sheet masks are in Asia, so this list wouldn’t be complete without an effective, innovative and top-selling sheet mask!
 This one is SUPER moisturizing, containing both squalene and collagen as its top ingredients.
 While we may be used to flat sheet masks, this one is 3D shaped, fitting over the face perfectly.

 Drawing on the previous point, and continuing the hype for sheet masks, these tablet-sized “sheets” expand into a full-sized sheet mask when you soak them in your favorite serum or lotion!
 I found several different brands in different stores around Japan.
 Using a sheet mask with your favorite product allows for better absorption since the product isn’t immediately absorbed/evaporated.

 Ingestibles for skin – Hythiol-C Plus + Collagen Supplements like Meiji Amino Collagen

-These obviously take a longer tie to see the difference.
+These obviously take a longer time to see the difference.
 I started taking Hythiol-C tablets and collagen powder (in my coffee) every morning.
-Japanese beauty relies not only meticulous topical skincare, but also on the belief that beauty comes from within, sans the corny message.
+Japanese beauty relies not only meticulous topical skincare but also on the belief that beauty comes from within, sans the corny message.
 Like, literally, it comes from within, so ingest that collagen!
 Our body starts reducing collagen production in our 20s, so the sooner we start replenishing it, the better.